 Acquiring customers is not enough; you also need to consider retaining your customers.
 It has been witnessed that delivery companies have more loyal customers as compared to any other business.
 Therefore, you need to make sure that customers remain with your company always.
 It can only be possible with impeccable customer service, intuitive app design, loyalty programs and referral programs.
 Here are some of the factors that can help you retain customers:

 The customer may not always be satisfied with the services provided by your company.
 Therefore, you should have a robust customer support service where the customer can interact easily and raise their concerns.
 Adding the customer support section to the app may help you retain customers as it builds trust between customers and the company.

 - Offering discounts

-Since there is a huge demand for on-demand delivery apps in the market, you might need to be on the competitive edge.
-Therefore, to stand out your services among other competitors, your app should offer special discounts and deals to seek the maximum attention.
+Since there is a massive demand for on-demand delivery apps in the market, you might need to be on the competitive edge.
+Therefore, to stand out from your services among other competitors, your app should offer special discounts and deals to seek maximum attention.
 You can also run referral and loyalty programs on your app to attract and retain users.

 - Customer Feedback

-If the company wants to expand its user base, allow your customers to rate the services provided on the app.
+If the company wants to expand its user base, allow your customers to rate the app’s services.
 It will help companies understand their reputation in the market.
 Based on the feedback of customers, the company can improve its services continuously.